wlh18/javascript-1/ReadMe.md

 //This will work just fine
 ```

-> It is good practice to declare variables using `const`, only using `let` and `var` when needed.
-That said, what is more important is building an understanding of the differences between them, and deciding which applies best in any given circumstance.
+> It is good practice to declare variables that are hardcoded or that you do not want to change using `const`.

 # Additional Resources